skrey/yellow-extensions/source/command/README.md

 ## How to use the command line

 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` to show available commands.
-The available commands depend on the extensions installed.
 Type `php yellow.php about` to show the current version and extensions.
 You can [use the built-in web server](#how-to-use-the-built-in-web-server), [build a static website](#how-to-build-a-static-website), [update a website](https://github.com/datenstrom/yellow-extensions/tree/master/source/update#how-to-update-a-website), [create a user account](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit#how-to-create-a-user-account) and more.

 ## How to use the built-in web server